izzypt/Python_Celery_RabbitMQ/README.md

   - An example of a message could be a party of the system, telling another part of the system to start a task (an image scaling request or logs that should be stored).
   - <img width="1411" alt="image" src="https://github.com/izzypt/Python_Celery_RabbitMQ/assets/73948790/96643edb-4039-44bb-ab62-7125ae5e688e">

+### The basic architecture of a message queue

+- Producers create messages and  and deliver them to the message queue.
+- Consumers connect to the queue and subscribe messages from the queue.
+- Messages placed onto the queue are stored until the consumer acknowledge them (i.e, the consumer tells the message broker that the message has been received or handled).

+A message queue provides an asynchronous communication protocol, meaning that one system puts a message onto a message queue and does not require an immediate response to  continue processing.

 ### What is Celery?